-Elections BC administers campaign financing, disclosure and election advertising rules.
+Elections BC administers campaign financing, election advertising and elector organization registration rules.
 The Local Elections Campaign Financing Act establishes these rules.
 We do not administer voting or candidate nominations for local elections or assent voting in B.C.

 See our Who Does What in Local Elections page for more information.